vr513/solve-for-india/README.md

 1. Clone the repository
 2. Navigate to the frontend project directory
    `cd frontend`
 3. Install the dependencies for the frontend using the command `yarn` in the "frontend" directory
 4. Navigate to the server project directory
    `cd server`
-4. Install the dependencies for the server using the command `npm install` in the "server" directory
+5. Install the dependencies for the server using the command `npm install` in the "server" directory

 ## Usage

 To run the frontend, navigate to the "frontend" directory and start the development server using the command `yarn run dev`.
 Once the development server is running, you can access the application at `http://localhost:5173/`.

-The Election contract is deployed on the Goerli test network, and the contract address is `0x70f51AE75158c8373229D55178416688942d9cA7`.
+The Election contract is deployed on the Sepolia test network, and the contract address is `0x70f51AE75158c8373229D55178416688942d9cA7`.
 You can interact with the contract using a tool like Remix.

 ## Contributing